DeDevsClub/devcn-ui/CLI.md

 If you get a "component not found" error, make sure:

 * The component name is spelled correctly
-* The component exists in our registry (use `npx devcn-ui list` to see all available components)
+* The component exists in our registry (use `npx devcn list` to see all available components)
 * You have an internet connection

 ### Permission Errors